 What is the Seven Point Story Structure?

-Hook — Your character’s starting point.
+- Hook — This is your character’s starting point.
 This is the opposite of the Resolution.
 The hook serves as the introduction of the story, as well as the world that your character stays in.

 It was obviously not all joy and glee when Harry went into Hogwarts.
-The pressure gets applied with the first Pinch Point (1): An antagonist appears.
+The pressure gets applied with the first Pinch Point (1) as an antagonist appears.
 Harry Potter’s scar hurts when he looks at Professor Snape, who is sitting next to another Professor, giving a hint that Professor Snape might be related to Voldemort, the one who gave him the scar.

-Harry Potter goes from reactive to proactive in the Mid-Point: Harry figures out that the package he received from Hagrid is the Sorcerors Stone.
-The Stone is what Voldermort wants and he decides to protect it at all costs.
+Harry Potter goes from reactive to proactive in the Mid-Point: Harry figures out that the secret package Hagrid took from the bank is the Sorcerer’s Stone.
+The Stone is what Voldemort wants, and Harry is determined to stop him from getting it.

 The antagonistic forces rear their heads again in the second Pinch Point (2): Someone is cursing Harry off his broom while he’s playing Quidditch.
 We think it’s Snape doing it, but Professor Quirrell is there as well.